angular4pro/angular4pro.github.io/_posts/2017-10-2-ng-switch.md

 title: ng-switch directives in AngularJS with an example
 heading: AngularJs ng-switch directives
 overview: Understanding ng-switch directive, Use of AngularJS ng-switch directives with an example.
-desc: Understanding ng-switch directive, Use of AngularJS ng-switch directives with an example..
+desc: Understanding ng-switch directive, Use of AngularJS ng-switch directives with an example.
 keywords: ng-switch ng-hide directives
 permalink: /ng-switch-directives-angularjs/
 author: Satinder Singh